liuxjep/iam/faqs.md

 * Service roles define the ability to perform actions on a service and are specific to every service such as performing API calls or accessing the UI.
 Service roles are: manager, writer, and reader.
 For more information about how these roles apply, refer to the specific service's documentation.

-## What actions are mapped to each IAM role?
-{: #action-mapping}
-{: faq}

-When you invite a new user or assign a user IAM access, you can view the actions that are associated with each role.
-Click the **Actions for role** option to view a list of all actions that are mapped to a specific role.
-By reviewing the mapping of actions to roles, you can confidently know what access you're assigning.

 ## What is the difference between a resource group and Cloud Foundry orgs and spaces?
 {: #groups-organizations}
 {: faq}

 With the start of {{site.data.keyword.Bluemix_notm}}, an open source platform service for access control and the organization of resources called Cloud Foundry was the single method for organizing and controlling access to resources.
 As {{site.data.keyword.Bluemix_notm}} has expanded, a new method was needed that might be used by all types of services and resources.
 Resource groups are now used to group and organize many types of resources, and IAM is used to consistently control access to services and resources.
-A number of services have already adopted by using resource groups and IAM, and additional services will move over time to the new method for organizing resources and managing access.
+A number of services have already adopted by using resource groups and IAM, and more services will move over time to the new method for organizing resources and managing access.

 Access control and account resource organization are the major differences between resource groups and Cloud Foundry orgs and spaces.
 Resource groups organize IAM-enabled services in an account that are access controlled by using IAM policies.
 Orgs and spaces are managed by using Cloud Foundry roles for access control, and Cloud Foundry resources are assigned to spaces.
 Orgs and spaces can be used to organize and control access to resources only within the Cloud Foundry realm, while resource groups and IAM can be used for multiple types of resources across {{site.data.keyword.Bluemix_notm}}.

-## How do I delegate account administrator capabilities?
+## How do I assign a user full access as an account administrator?
 {: #account-administrator}
 {: faq}
 {: support}

-To delegate the account administrator capabilities, assign the following access:
+To assign a user in your account full administrator access, go to **Manage > Access (IAM)**, select the user's name, and assign the following access:

 * An IAM policy with Administrator and Manager roles on All Identity and Access enabled services, which enables a user to create service instances and assign users access to all resources in the account.
 * An IAM policy with Administrator role on All account management services, which enables a user to complete tasks like inviting and removing users, managing access groups, managing service IDs, managing private catalog offerings, and track billing and usage.
 * The Super user permission set for classic infrastructure
 * Cloud Foundry manager for all orgs

-## What access enables a user to work with a single resource?
-{: #resources-and-rg}
-{: faq}

-A user must be assigned an access policy on the specific resource including a at least the Viewer role on the resource group which contains the resource.
-To assign this type of policy, see [Assigning access to resources](/docs/iam?topic=iam-iammanidaccser#resourceaccess).

-## Can every user in my account see all other users in the account?
+## Can every user in my account see all the other users?
 {: #users}
 {: faq}